iamsudip/pysub-dl/README.md

 Use it like: pysub-dl movie [language]

-[language] is optional. if provide language you will see subtitles available for that language only or it will show you all.
+[language] is optional, if language is provided you will see subtitles available for that language only or it will show you all.

 For help ::